 People are carrying more debt

 Debt is one of the biggest obstacles to saving enough for retirement.
-Credit card debt, student loans, or loans for big-ticket items such as a home or car can prevent you from saving enough for retirement.
+Credit card debt, student loans, or loans for big-ticket items such as a home or car can prevent you from saving enough.

 Deciding to crush your debt is one of the best ways to free up money for retirement.
 So try to pay down or eliminate your debt if you can.